 We have no commercial product sales to date and will not have the ability to generate any commercial product revenue until after we have received approval from the FDA or equivalent foreign regulatory bodies to begin selling our pharmaceutical product candidates.
 Developing pharmaceutical products is a lengthy and very expensive process.
 Even if we obtain the capital necessary to continue the development of our product candidates, whether through a strategic transaction or otherwise, we do not expect to complete the development of a product candidate for several years, if ever.
 To date, most of our development expenses have related to our product candidates, consisting of CAP-1002 and our exosome technologies.
-As we proceed with the clinical development of CAP-1002, and as we further increase.
-Accordingly, our success depends not only on the safety and efficacy of our product candidates, but also on our ability to finance the development of our products.
+As we proceed with the clinical development of CAP-1002, and as we further develop our exosome technologies, our expenses will further increase.
+Accordingly, our success depends not only on the safety and efficacy of our product candidates, but also on our ability to finance the development of our products and our clinical programs.
+Our recent major sources of working capital have been primarily proceeds from private and public equity sales of securities.
 While we pursue our preclinical and clinical programs, we continue to explore potential partnerships for the development of one or more of our product candidates in the US and in other territories across the world.